READ TIME: 11 Minutes

 Negotiating with the HMRC. – Can’t Pay Your Vat?

-VAT arrears should be acted upon promptly.
+VAT arrears should be promptly acted upon.
 Notable VAT arrears, can mean insolvency?
 Therefore, this may prompt HMRC to investigate the company’s tax affairs.

 What you can do: VAT Arrears requires immediate resolution.
-Ensure you contact the HMRC as soon as you are aware you can’t pay your VAT.
+Ensure you contact the HMRC as soon as you know you can’t pay your VAT.
 Negotiate if.
 If you experience a problem, contact HBG Advisory, and we will assist.

 Negotiating With The HMRC. – Can’t Pay Your Corporation Tax?